 As responsible for the Faculty of Science SAXS instruments at NBI and FOOD I have introduced numerous students on all levels (1st year to PhD) to theoretical and practical issues regarding Small-Angle Scattering.
 This is an ongoing effort which in many cases leads to more deep collaborations and joint publications.

-I am course responsible and main lecturer on the third year course on Liquid Food Production on the Food Science education at University of Copenhagen.
+I was course responsible and main lecturer on the third year course on Liquid Food Production on the Food Science education at University of Copenhagen.

 I taught the Small-Angle Scattering part of the nano-tools course on the Nanoscience education.
 This includes supervising groups who choose to use scattering in their project work and making a series of theoretical exercises.
 Course description here.